 This native wildflower is very drought tolerant and provides an important source of nectar for pollinators late in the season (it also provides pollen for bees).

-Very hardy and tough plant with ground covering habit (which is very useful).
-Leave enough room for it, it will form wide clumps.
-Leaves are aromatic, when crushed.
+It's a very hardy and tough plant with a useful ground covering habit.
+Leave enough room for it and it will form wide clumps.
+The leaves are aromatic when crushed.

 Attracts Butterflies or Pollinators: long-tongued bees, short-tongued bees, small to medium-sized butterflies, and skippers.
-Many insects feeds on the leaves.
+Many insects feed on the leaves.